magorium/fpc-triforce-misc/README.md

 The custom version was created out of necessity, as the default used environment variable COMPILER_PATH clashes with those variables used in alternative shells such as mingw, gitbash etc. My custom version uses the BINUTILS_PATH environment variable instead.

+**Instructions:**

+- Download mingw AROS binutils from aros-archives.
+TODO: add link.
+- extract the BinUtils archive to a location that is listed in your path (or ammend your path).
+- when using the 'standard default' collect AROS tool, make sure to set the environment variable COMPILER_PATH.
+This can be done either systemwide or for a particular user if you so wish.

 ## FPC 3.0 cross-compilers